Mental Health and Lifestyle Survey

 Changes in the percentage of children with an SDQ score (emotional and behavioral assessment) of 16* points or more

 • The percentage of children with a high risk of showing certain problematic behaviors (SDQ score of 16 points or higher) was highest in FY2011 among all age groups, especially the 4-6 years age group, at 24.4%.
-Group-specific percentages declined thereafter in all age groups, and the FY2019 survey results showed improvements, with the percentage almost the same as that in prior surveys.
+The percentage declined thereafter for all age groups, with some leveling from FY2019 through FY2021, where percentages stayed about the same as prior studies (9.5%), but increased in all age groups in FY2022.

 Changes in the percentage of those scoring 13* points or higher on K6

-• In FY2011, the percentage of those with high-risk scores for mood disorder (depression) and anxiety disorder was 14.6%, declining gradually until an increase in FY2021.
+• In FY2011, the percentage of those with high-risk scores for mood disorder (depression) and anxiety disorder was 14.6%, declining gradually until an increase in FY2021, and it was 5.8% in FY2022.
 However, the percentage is still high compared to a value of 3% from a previous study covering the general public not affected by the disaster.

 Exercise habits: Changes in the percentage for frequency of exercise in adults